metrorailings/OwlBlog/content/posts/2022-week-6-insights.md

 The Seahawks cannot handle these blitzes from the Cardinals.
 Their play-action game is nerfed if the Cardinals already break through the line of scrimmage at the snap.
 On top of that, their passing game is nerfed too.
 I'm honestly wondering how much of Seattle's playbook is dedicated towards shorter passes and pseudo-rushing plays.
 I imagine not that much.

-Walker is a helluva player for the Seahawks.
+Walker is a helluva player for the Seahawks, breaking a bunch of tackles.

 I think Kyler's struggling to communicate with his men in such a hostile environment.